iturb/tileHero/README.md

 - Repeats layers in every selected Artboards with a checkered pattern
-- Need to have at least 1 Artboard selected
+- Excludes locked layers
+- Select the Artboard(s) you want to make tile